Imadmalaq/ElevatorControlSystem/README.md

-# Elevator Control System - Iteration 4
+# Elevator Control System - Iteration 5

 ## Overview

 This project iteration was completed by Group 2 for SYSC 3303 - Section A3.
 It involves designing and implementing a multi-threaded elevator control system and simulator.
 The system simulates the operations of an elevator system, including floor buttons, elevator buttons, doors, and simulated passengers.
-The project aims to simulate real-world operations, including the movement of elevators between floors in real-time and handling passenger traffic.
+We have introduced new capacity limits for elevator cars and developed a graphical user interface (GUI) to visually represent the elevator system's status in real-time.
+The system continues to simulate the complex dynamics of a real-world elevator system, including floor and elevator buttons, door mechanisms, and the movement of simulated passengers.

-## Iteration 4 Updates
+## Iteration 5 Updates

-- Fault Detection: Implemented fault detection for stuck elevators (FT - Floor Timer Fault), doors not opening/closing properly (DOF - Door Open Fault), and a general No Fault (NF) condition for normal operations.
+- Capacity Limits: Introduced capacity limits for each elevator car to simulate real-world constraints on the number of passengers each elevator can carry.
-- ElevatorDataPacket Class: Introduced to enhance communication between the Elevator and Scheduler subsystems, enabling the transfer of elevator status and fault information.
+- Graphical User Interface (GUI): Developed a GUI to provide a real-time visual representation of elevator positions, operational status, and fault conditions.
+This interface enhances user interaction and system monitoring.
-- Distributed System Simulation: Further refined the system's distribution across different computers, emphasizing fault tolerance in a distributed environment.
+- Fault Handling Enhancements: Refined fault detection and handling mechanisms for stuck elevators (FT - Floor Timer Fault), malfunctioning doors (DOF - Door Open Fault), and normal operations (NF - No Fault condition), integrating these features with the GUI for immediate feedback.

 ## Components and Files